 About Henry Tax

-Henry is a new tax service for the 2018 tax season.
-It focuses on providing tax refund filing for HENRY's, an acronym for High Earners Not Yet Rich, or those who have lots of income but have yet to build up substantial retirement funds or investment portfolios.
+Henry is a new tax service that focuses on providing tax refund filing for HENRY's, an acronym for High Earners Not Yet Rich, or those who have lots of income but have yet to build up substantial retirement funds or investment portfolios.

 Henry's founder is Michael Chen, a New York-based CPA with more than 20 years of experience advising families with high net worth.
 According to Chen, he has advised "a number of families on the Forbes list," a list which ranks the richest people in the United States.